lilithmod/docs/blog/FirstBlog.md

 because we won't need to screen applicants for competency.
 You can just download a launcher, and it will do all the work for you!
 To give you all an overview of what the initial 1.0 release will look like, here's a list in no particular order of what we are planning.
-- Open-sourcing more parts of Lilith (the "exploity" stuff will still probably stay closed for obvious reasons).
+- Open-sourcing more parts of Lilith (the "exploity" stuff will still probably stay closed for obvious reasons)
 - Official lilith Launcher with an auto-updater
 - Replacing the dreaded TOML file you all hate with a beautiful web GUI
 - Removal of support for Mojang Accounts